/

 This approach goes beyond a traditional RFP, which is usually too general and is often more a checklist of features than a set of requirements.

-To get to the point of starting your requirements document, we recommend first gathering and prioritizing business requirements as part of a structured CRM selection process.
+Before starting your requirements document, we recommend gathering and prioritizing business requirements as part of a structured CRM selection process.

 Beginning with foundational goals and setting realistic expectations will make your selected CRM solution more successful.